Slobish/swap-contract/README.md

 Peers may authorize other peers to make (sign) or take (send) Orders on their behalf.
 This is useful for delegating authorization to a trusted third party, whether a user account or smart contract.
 An authorization works for both sides of a Swap, regardless of whether the delegate signing or sending on ones behalf.

 ### Authorize
-Authorize a delegate account or contract to make (sign) or take (send) Orders on the sender's behalf.
-Only sender authorization, for example delegation to another smart contract to take orders, is supported for **Swap (Simple)**.
+Authorize a delegate account or contract to make (sign) or take (send) Orders on the sender's behalf. `swapSimple` only supports sender authorization, for example delegation to another smart contract to take orders.
 ```Solidity
 function authorize(address delegate, uint256 expiry) external returns (bool)
 ```